 - Laboratory services

 - Preventive and wellness services and chronic disease management

 - Pediatric services, including oral and vision care

-Of interest to the physical therapy profession, is the "Rehabilitative and habilitative services and devices."
-Insight into how these terms may be interpreted may be gleaned from the National Association of Insurance Commissioners (NAIC) Glossary of Health Insurance and Medical Terms which has defined the terms as:
+As advocates of societal health, the physical therapy profession believes all these benefits should remain essential, reinforced with the adoption in 2018 of the House of Delegates statement, "APTA Position Statement in Support of Essential Health Benefits."
+However, of particular interest to the profession is the rehabilitative and habilitative services and devices benefit."
+Insight into how these terms may be interpreted may be gleaned from the National Association of Insurance Commissioners (NAIC) Glossary of Health Insurance and Medical Terms, which has defined the terms as:

 Rehabilitation Services: Health care services that help a person keep, get back or improve skills and functioning for daily living that have been lost or impaired because a person was sick, hurt or disabled.
 These services may include physical and occupational therapy, speech-language pathology and psychiatric rehabilitation services in a variety of inpatient and/or outpatient settings.